Listen to Approaches to Emergency Long-Term School Closures

 This episode addresses all of the key elements that school communities are dealing with and thinking about in light of long-term extended closures.
 We’re already planning a follow up, so don’t miss this first installment reflecting on the state of online learning in Asia international schools.

 We’ve also started compiling a resource page.
-Click the button below to keep up with new posts and resources on our Emergency School Closures resource page.
+Click the button below to keep up with new posts and resources on our Remote Learning during COVID-19 resource page.

 Hoping to use this episode to start a critical conversation on your campus?